banner svg (1)

 • Transition: Plan how you will transition from your lesson plan to the next activity.
 Ideally, transitions can be another learning opportunity tied to your lesson.

-Ultimately, your lesson procedures should follow your program’s specific curriculum or teaching approach and be tailored to the specific abilities and needs of your preschoolers.
+Ultimately, your lesson procedures will follow your program’s specific curriculum or teaching approach and be tailored to the specific abilities and needs of your preschoolers.

 4. Assessment